 My love-hate relationship with Indonesia

-If you knew me well, you’d know that behind my bubbly self lies an over-critical and over-thinking person who tends to point out inefficiencies in systems.
-And if you know anything about Indonesia — is that things tend to be quite inefficient, which has made living in Indonesia quite difficult and negative for me.
+If you knew me well, you’d know that behind my bubbly self lies an over-critical and over-thinking person who tends to point out the inefficiencies in systems.
+And if you know anything about Indonesia — it is that things tend to be quite inefficient, which has made living in Indonesia quite difficult and negative for me.
 Although I had only spent 4.5 years in the United States for university and for my first job out of college, reverse culture shock was extremely apparent for me.

 McKinsey and Public service

 My life thus far has been about figuring out what I don’t like in the hopes that it will help me figure out what I do like.
 I learned that no matter how you meticulously you plan your life, opportunities and failures will lead you to choices that could gravely deviate you from your initial plan (and sometimes for the better).

 I returned to Jakarta headfirst into McKinsey with the hopes to learn the state of Indonesian industries and find out what opportunities persist for me to make the most impact.
 While at McKinsey, I was gratefully offered the opportunity to work with an Indonesian minister through the referral of my Professor at Berkeley (thanks George!), which I eagerly accepted.
 Both experiences had their respective pros and cons but I continued to feel that I was too far from the front lines of creating the impact.
 So I decided to start a few things on my own where I learned about how important passion is when starting a business or building a product.
 Nevertheless, throughout all my experiences, I was irked by the speed at which I was creating impact, as well as the fact that I wasn’t developing much (in terms of my technical skills).